THIS DATE IN HISTORY: July 13

 2000: Mark Messier returns to the New York Rangers after three seasons with the Vancouver Canucks.

 One of the first moves by new general manager Glen Sather is to bring back Messier, who signs a two-year contract.
-The news conference announcing his return begins with Madison Square Garden president Dave Checketts admitting that letting Messier go to Vancouver after the Rangers make the Eastern Conference Final in 1997 was a mistake.
+The news conference announcing his return begins with Madison Square Garden president Dave Checketts admitting that letting Messier go to the Vancouver Canucks after the Rangers make the Eastern Conference Final in 1997 was a mistake.
 The highlight comes when defenseman Brian Leetch, who's named captain after Messier leaves, takes out a Rangers jersey and unfolds it; Messier's No. 11 is on the back and the captain's "C" is on the front.
 He invites Messier to "come up and put on the jersey that looks best on you."

 Video: Mark Messier was one of NHL's greatest leaders